Zackitty/JiuTube/README.md

 # JiuTube
-A Streaming Video Site for Jiujitsu
+A Live Streaming Video Player and Community for Jiujitsu